SvenHaedrich/dali_mon/README.md

 ### Expected DALI frame format

-Each DALI frame should have the following format:
+Each DALI frame has to use the following format:
 ```
 "{" <timestamp> <error> <bits> " " <data> "}"
 ```